Auckland Region

 On 1 November 2010, the Auckland region became a unitary authority administered by the Auckland Council, replacing the previous regional council and seven local councils.
 In the process, an area in its southeastern corner was transferred to the neighbouring Waikato region.
+Since then, the Auckland Council has introduced a system of local boards to divide the region for local government.

 Geography

-On the mainland, the region extends from the mouth of the Kaipara Harbour in the north across the southern stretches of the Northland Peninsula, through the Waitākere Ranges and the isthmus of Auckland and across the low-lying land surrounding the Manukau Harbour, ending within a few kilometres of the mouth of the Waikato River.
+On the mainland, the region extends from the mouth of the Kaipara Harbour in the north across the southern stretches of the Northland Peninsula, through the Waitākere Ranges and the Auckland isthmus and across the low-lying land surrounding the Manukau Harbour, ending within a few kilometres of the mouth of the Waikato River.
 It also includes the islands of the Hauraki Gulf.
-It is bordered in the north by the Northland Region, and in the south by the Waikato region.
+It is bordered in the north by the Northland region, and in the south by the Waikato region.
 The Hunua Ranges and the adjacent coastline along the Firth of Thames were part of the region until the Auckland Council was formed in late 2010, when they were transferred to the Waikato region.
 In land area the region is smaller than all the other regions and unitary authorities except Nelson.

 The region's coastline is 3702 km long.
 It has about 21000 km of rivers and streams, about 8 percent of these in urban areas.
 Its highest point is the summit of Little Barrier Island, at 722 metres.

+Historically the term 'Auckland region' referred to the area of the former Auckland Province and it was not until the 1950s that the term 'Auckland region' came to encompass an area equivalent to the current legal boundaries.

+Past administrative divisions

+Prior to the merger into the Auckland Council on 1 November 2010, the Auckland region consisted of seven territorial local authorities (TLAs); four cities and three districts: